AnalyticsCLI Privacy Policy

 16. Right to lodge a complaint

 You also have the right to lodge a complaint with a competent supervisory authority, in particular in the Member State of your habitual residence, your place of work, or the place of the alleged infringement.
-The competent authority for our main establishment is: [insert supervisory authority].
+The competent authority for our main establishment is: The State Commissioner for Data Protection and Freedom of Information Baden-Wuerttemberg (LfDI Baden-Wuerttemberg), Germany.

 17. Changes to this Privacy Policy